Oliver McManus writes about a strange phenomenon concerning the USMNT and the prominence of bald goalkeepers.

 Secondly, it makes them more streamlined and aerodynamically pleasing – allowing them to glide through the air, ever so, fractionally more efficient than their non-bald colleagues.
 This could one of the factors in many goalies decisions to be bald – alternatively, it might not be a choice.

-Many players have started off with a full-ish head of hair and succumbed to the bald beast; as we all know, extreme stress can cause rapid hair loss and few jobs can compare on the stress-ometer as that of being international goalkeeper; you get all the criticism but none of the plaudits.
+Many players have started off with a full-ish head of hair and succumbed to the bald beast.
+Some might choose toupees for special occasions.
+They probably have a special routine to Pflege Deine Perücke mit der Pflegelinie von Aderans (meaning, care for the wig with the Aderans care line) or similar hair clinics.
+Hair loss resulting from stress is difficult to manage.
+Extreme stress can cause rapid hair loss and few jobs can compare on the stress meter as that of being an international goalkeeper; you get all the criticism but none of the plaudits.
+Such little appreciation and a high level of scrutiny can only lead to stress.

 But what does the future look like for America?